BernardFW/bernard/README.md

 [![Build Status](https://travis-ci.org/BernardFW/bernard.svg?branch=develop)](https://travis-ci.org/BernardFW/bernard)

 Building chatbots is a brand new craft.
-BERNARD is here to bring it up to speed for the professionnal world.
+BERNARD is here to bring it up to speed for the professional world.

 - Take advantage of each platform's specificities (Facebook, Telegram, ...)
 - Connect your existing business API
 - Translate and decline your texts
+- Extensible to any platform, without merging to upstream

 # Get started!